2024 Best Nursing Administration Schools in North Carolina

 Top North Carolina Schools in Nursing Administration

-It's hard to beat Duke University if you want to pursue a degree in nursing administration.
-Located in the city of Durham, Duke is a private not-for-profit university with a large student population.
+It's difficult to beat Duke University if you want to pursue a degree in nursing administration.
+Located in the city of Durham, Duke is a private not-for-profit university with a fairly large student population.

-There were about 31 nursing administration students who graduated with this degree at Duke in the most recent data year.
+There were approximately 21 nursing administration students who graduated with this degree at Duke in the most recent year we have data available.

-There were roughly 54 nursing administration students who graduated with this degree at Queens in the most recent data year.
+There were approximately 48 nursing administration students who graduated with this degree at Queens in the most recent data year.

 The bars on the spread charts above show the distribution of the schools on this list +/- one standard deviation from the mean.